-The licence of Triple P to TPI has enabled the programme to be made available to millions of families around the world.
-TPI is responsible for conducting Triple P Provider Training Courses and to date has trained practitioners in more than 25 countries.
-TPI also publishes the range of Triple P resources used by parents and practitioners.
-TPI has devoted significant resources to creating materials to help destigmatise the concept of parenting support and to raise awareness of the benefits of an evidence-based parenting programme.
+The licence of Triple P to TPI has enabled the program to be made available to millions of families around the world.
+TPI is responsible for conducting Triple P Provider Training Courses and to date has trained providers in more than 25 countries.
+TPI also publishes the range of Triple P resources used by parents and providers.
+TPI has devoted significant resources to creating materials to help destigmatise the concept of parenting support and to raise awareness of the benefits of an evidence-based parenting program.

 TPI's headquarters are in Brisbane, Australia.
-TPI has staff based in the United States, Australia, the United Kingdom, Hong Kong, Germany, Canada, Chile and New Zealand.
+TPI has staff based in the United States, Australia, the United Kingdom, Germany, Canada, Chile and New Zealand.

 In December 2009, the Chancellor of The University of Queensland, in recognition of McWilliam's contribution to The University of Queensland, presented him with the award of Doctor of the University honoris causa bestowed by the Senate of The University of Queensland.